iainctduncan/csound_max/README.md

   using Max midi and communicating with score messages is recommended instead.

 ## Installation
-- Csound6~ is currently compiled for Mac (Intel) only.
-Windows and M1 coming shortly!
+- Csound6~ is currently compiled for Mac (Intel) and Win64.
+M1 coming shortly!
 - Install Csound6 for your platform.
 The csound6~ object will use the csound version installed on your machine, so there is no need to reinstall csound6~ when you upgrade Csound.
 Download it from https://csound.com/download.html
 - Download the release and expand in your Max packages directory.
 - To run the help file, ensure the path to the help folder is in your Max filepaths